Uvira South Kivu, Democratic Republic Of The Congo Travel Guide

 No directly accessible protected areas or tourism-relevant conservation initiatives exist in Uvira.

 Waste management is limited and informal.
-Plastic pollution is a visible issue.
+Plastic pollution is an apparent issue.

 Access to clean, potable water challenges many communities in Uvira.

-Your choices support local environmental efforts and global sustainability.
+Your choices support the region's environment efforts and global sustainability.

 Reduce your trash generation.
 Carry out any non-biodegradable waste or dispose of it responsibly.